Geek-MD/Media_Downloader/README.md

 - Optional subdirectories and custom filenames.
 - Overwrite policy (default or per call).
 - Delete a single file or all files in a directory via services.
-- Automatic **thumbnail embedding** into all downloaded videos (fixes Telegram square video issue).
+- Automatic **video postprocessing** to fix Telegram’s square preview issue.
+  - Removes old attached thumbnails.
+  - Ensures square pixels (SAR=1) and correct aspect ratio (DAR).
+  - Embeds a new clean thumbnail extracted from the video itself.
-- Optional video resize subprocess during download (width/height).
+- Optional video resizing (width/height).
-- Robust detection of video dimensions using `ffprobe` (JSON) with `ffmpeg -i` fallback.
+- Robust detection of video dimensions using `ffprobe` with `ffmpeg -i` fallback.
 - Persistent status sensor (`sensor.media_downloader_status`) to track operations (`idle` / `working`).
-- Event support for download, resize, job completion, and thumbnail.
+- Full event support for download, resize, thumbnail, and job completion.
-- Works with Home Assistant automations and scripts.
+- Works seamlessly with Home Assistant automations and scripts.

 ---

 ## Requirements
 - Home Assistant 2024.1.0 or newer.
 - Valid writable directory for storing media files (e.g., `/media` or `/config/media`).
-- `ffmpeg` and `ffprobe` must be installed and available in the system path for video resizing, thumbnail embedding, and dimension detection.
+- `ffmpeg` and `ffprobe` must be installed and available in the system path for video processing.

 ---